-Now in its 81st year, the Saturday Studios program at Massachusetts College of Art and Design has served a dual purpose: offering elementary through high school students an affordable opportunity to engage in the process of art making and supporting the development of MassArt students as art educators.
+Now in its 85th year, the Saturday Studios program at Massachusetts College of Art and Design serves a dual purpose: offering elementary through high school students an affordable opportunity to engage in the process of art making, and supporting the development of MassArt students as art educators.

 Program Information and Cost

-Explore ways of making art using different media and materials.
-Through drawing, painting, printmaking, clay and more, artwork is tied to a class theme or subject.
+Explore ways of making art using a variety of media and materials that may include drawing, painting, printmaking, clay and more.

 Develop and expand a personal style of comic book art using dreams, superheroes and the works of famous artists.
 Story, character development and drawing techniques are addressed.

-Find ways to use color and paint to develop ideas, stories, symbolism, and more.
-Working from observation and using your imagination, experiment with mixing colors, composition, making lines and brush work with water-based paint.
+Find ways to use color and paint to develop ideas, stories, symbolism and more, while working from observation and your imagination.

-Use painting as a way to explore complex and essential ideas in art, pop-culture, communication, and history.
-Work from concepts and observation, using a range of water-based paints to investigate color, composition, texture, line, and form.
+Use painting as a way to explore complex and essential ideas in art, culture, communication, and history, while working from concepts and observation.

 Explore traditional and innovative ways to work from the human figure.
 Study the figure as a dynamic form through a variety of creative exercises with an emphasis on gestural work.
 The course may be used to strengthen portfolios for college application.
 A variety of media and styles are presented.
 Parental consent is required due to use of nude models.